BOBBY & THE BOHEMIANS

 “He woke once more to external reality, looked round him, knew what he saw -- knew it with a sinking sense of horror and disgust, for the recurrent delirium of his days and nights, the nightmare of swarming indistinguishable sameness...Instead that the goal was somewhere beyond, somewhere outside the present human sphere; that the purpose of life was not the maintenance of well-being, but some intensification and refining of consciousness.”
 (Huxley, Aldous.
 Brave New World.
 NY: Harper & Brothers, 1950. pps.
 250, 211)

 The world of reality has its limits but the kingdom of imagination is boundless.
 Trust your heart rather than your head, throw caution to the wind, and act upon your emotions and passions.
 Take a chance and journey into an emotional wilderness while following your dream-vision and go where ever it leads.
 Why live on autopilot, filling the void with habit and gossip?
-It was Simone de Beauvoir, existential writer with her Ethics of Ambiguity and queen of the fems with her feminist bible, The Second Sex; along with philosophical soul mate Jean Paul Sartre during the nineteen-fifties and sixties, who would have advised not to live such a trivial, mundane life.
+It was Simone de Beauvoir, existential writer with her Ethics of Ambiguity and queen of the fems with her feminist bible, The Second Sex, along with philosophical soul mate Jean Paul Sartre during the nineteen-fifties and sixties, who would have advised not to live such a trivial, mundane life.
 Change your life today.
-Donʼt gamble on the future, act now without delay, she stated.
+Donʼt gamble on the future, act now without delay, she cried; or as the great Roman philosopher Senaca stated in his essay titled "On the Shortness of Life": The whole future lies in uncertainty.
+Live immediately.
 You could be dead tomorrow and there shall be no stairway to heaven for sale in the end.
 Embrace life and get as much out of it as you possibly can while still alive.
 Control your own fate or someone else will.
 Listen to your heart.

 “When he stepped out of the building, he found the town and the world far more transformed and enchanted than if there had been flags, garlands, and streamers, or displays of fireworks.
 He had experienced his vocation, which may surely be spoken of as a sacrament.
 The ideal world, which hitherto his young soul had known only by hearsay and in wild dreams, had suddenly taken on visible lineaments for him.
 Its gates had opened invitingly.
 This world, he now saw, did not exist only in some vague, remote past or future; it was here and was active; it glowed...”
 (Hesse, Hermann.
 Magister Ludi.
 NY: Frederick Ungar, 1957. pp. 52)